 You can read all about the Festival elsewhere on this site, but before the Festival kicks into gear there’s the small matter of the November Meeting.
 Traditionally thought of as the start of the jump racing season, the November Meeting was previously known as the Cheltenham Open before changing its name ahead of its running in 2017.
 On this page we’ll tell you a little bit about its history, as well as its important in the racing calendar itself.

-The weekend of the November Meeting gets underway with the Amateur Riders Handicap Chase, a pleasant Class 2 race that acts as a gentle introduction to proceedings.
-A Class 3 race known as the November Novices Handicap Hurdle comes up next, with the BetVictor Handicap Chase hot on its heels.
+The weekend of the November Meeting gets underway with the Conditional Jockeys’ Handicap Hurdle, a pleasant Class 3 race that acts as a gentle introduction to proceedings.
+A Class 2 race known as the November Handicap Chase comes up next.

-The Steel Plate Novices Chase is a fun way to see some less experienced horses in action, whilst the Cross Country Handicap Chase is the longest race of the day, run on the cross-country course.
-There isn’t a feature race on Day One really, though the final one of the day probably comes the closest.
-The Hyde Novices’ Hurdle is a Grade 2 race that’s run over two miles and five furlongs, followed a fast Novices’ Hurdle to bring the curtain down on an exciting first day of action.
+The Racing Welfare Chase is a fun way to see some less experienced horses in action, whilst the Cross Country Handicap Chase is the longest race of the day, run on the cross-country course.
+There isn’t a feature race on Day One really, though the penultimate one of the day probably comes the closest.
+The Ballymore Novices’ Hurdle is a Grade 2 race that’s run over two miles and five furlongs, followed a fast Novices’ Hurdle to bring the curtain down on an exciting first day of action.

 Pretty much everything on Day Two is built around the race that the day’s named after.
-Our appetite is whetted by the Grade 2 Triumph Trial Hurdle that gets us started, quickly followed by the Novices’ Steeple Chase.
-That would be the longest race of the day.
+Our appetite is whetted by the Grade 2 Triumph Trial Hurdle that gets us started, quickly followed by the Amateur Jockeys’ Handicap Chase.
+That is the longest race of the day.
 Next up it’s another race named the November Novices’ Chase, a quick 2 mile run that acts as a qualifier for the Arkle at the Festival next year.

 Much like its older brother held during the Cheltenham Festival, the feature race of Day Two is the Gold Cup.
 It’s not quite after the Lord Mayor’s show for the Finance Solutions Handicap Hurdle that follows, but obviously some racegoers will have drifted off to the bar or to collect their winnings at that point.
 The second race of its kind in a row comes under the title of the Intermediate Handicap Hurdle, with the day coming to a close courtesy of the Mares’ Open National Hunt Flat Race.